facebookresearch/BenchMARL/README.md

 **Tasks**.
-Tasks are scenarios from a specific environment which constitute the MARL challange to solve.
-They differe based on many aspects, here is a table with the current environments in BenchMARL
+Tasks are scenarios from a specific environment which constitute the MARL challenge to solve.
+They differ based on many aspects, here is a table with the current environments in BenchMARL

 | Enviromnent | Tasks                                 | Cooperation               | Global state | Reward function               |
 |-------------|---------------------------------------|---------------------------|--------------|-------------------------------|